edjinks/SUMO-RL/README.md

 # SUMO-ReinforcementLearning

-Edward Jinks - Computer Scince Bsc Dissertation - 2022
+Edward Jinks - Computer Scince BSc Dissertation - 2022

 This is the source code to model Egoism and Altruism in Multiagent Systems.